 The priority areas are applicable to Fenland in that it involves communities and landscape/natural heritage, both of which should also be priorities for Fenland.
-Initiatives like the Biosphere paired with strong community traditions such as the Straw Bear Festival makes Fenland an area that the Heritage Lottery should be interested in supporting.
-Heritage Lottery Funding has already been secured for Wisbech to invest in the High Street.
+National Lottery Heritage Funding has already been secured for Wisbech to invest in the High Street.
 Other projects identified in the Growing Fenland town plans include heritage to boost visitor numbers and local economies, and to celebrate heritage with new signage, trails and community festivals.

-Most of Fenland's heritage provision is run by volunteers including Angles Theatre and four of the five museums.
-These groups have ambition but lack support.
+Most of Fenland's heritage provision is run by volunteers, including Angles Theatre and four of the five museums.
 Investment from sources such as the Arts Council should be identified to support links between local assets enabling resource sharing, encouraging more ambitious and enterprising work to be undertaken to enhance the good practice already achieved with limited resources.
 A key priority would be to enhance heritage in the area with technological innovation, digital initiatives and better online presence and marketing, which will be most effective shared between them.
 Links between the heritage that exists in the area and the wellbeing of the community that engage with it should be amplified; connecting people to heritage through their own stories, ensuring that heritage remains relevant to people in all their diversity.
-Making this case for local heritage collections and museums, Angles Theatre and the natural landscape, should ensure that the Heritage Lottery Fund would be drawn to investing in Fenland projects.
+Making this case for local heritage collections and museums, Angles Theatre and the natural landscape, should ensure that the National Lottery Heritage Fund would be drawn to investing in Fenland projects.

-Fenland's Cultural Assets
+Fenland's Cultural Assets, include, but are not limited to;